-Automatic Transmission Operation (E4OD and 4R70W)
+Automatic Transmission Operation (E4OD)

-The E4OD and 4R70W transmissions are electronically controlled four speed automatic transmissions with overdrive.
+The E4OD transmission is an electronically controlled four speed automatic transmission with overdrive.
 Transmission operation is controlled by the Powertrain Control Module (PCM).

 The PCM will automatically adjust transmission operation to make up for varying conditions.
 Several sensors located on the engine and transmission such as Throttle Position, Engine Speed, Vehicle Speed and Transmission Temperature are used by the PCM to shift the transmission into a higher or lower gear when required for the best performance and fuel economy.
 For example, you may notice that the transmission will upshift to a higher gear more quickly when the vehicle is first driven and has not reached normal operating temperature.